-Paulla Schreiner, author of the novel Rough Ride (not yet published), provided this review of former literary agent Mark Malatesta.
+Paulla Schreiner, author of the novel Rough Ride, soon to be published by Epicenter Press/Camel Press, a traditional publisher with more than 175 titles in print, provided this review of former literary agent Mark Malatesta.
 Paulla worked with Mark, resulting in her being offered representation by Bob Diforio, a top literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Paulla.

 Mark Malatesta Review by Paulla Schreiner

 From wallflower to prom queen—two agents offered to represent me!

 There had been a whole string of days where I didn’t hear from any agents.
 I was out in the dark, deep space.
 Then literary agent Bob Diforio forwarded a note to me from one his readers that said, “I read the first half of the book on my way to the UK, and I read the second half on my way back.
 It was un-putdownable.
 This is a great project.”
 Bob then said, “I’d like to represent you,” and he asked if we could set up a call.